 And then there’s the fraud

 Ad fraud happens when advertising impressions don’t reach human viewers but are sold as if they do. eMarketer reports that in 2019 $5.8 billion will be lost to fraud globally.
 This is a huge problem that erodes the value of ads we buy.
-It means that in order to get the same number of click throughs, we have to buy more ads.
-That erosion of value has driven down click through rates for ads year-over-year down to about .06% on average today.
-Some of it may be “banner blindness” (people becoming immune to ad engagement) but much of it is fraud.
+It means that in order to get the same number of click-throughs, we have to buy more ads.
+That erosion of value has driven down click-through rates for ads year-over-year down to about .06% on average today.
+Some of it may be “banner blindness” (people becoming immune to ad engagement) but much of it is fraudulent.

 It’s a mess